dimitri-nicolo/calico/v2.4/security/compliance-reports.md

 - **activeReportJobs**:
   Default = allows up to 5 concurrent report generation jobs.
 - **lastFailedReportJobs**:
-  Default = keeps the 10 most recent failed jobs and deletes older ones.
+  Default = keeps the 3 most recent failed jobs and deletes older ones.
+A single report generation job will be retried up to 6 times (by default) before it is marked as failed.
 - **lastSuccessfulReportJobs**:
   Default = keeps the 2 most recent successful jobs and deletes older ones.